shanwong29/Kiez/README.md

 ### For Backend

-Building and starting the server for production:
+In `Kiez/`, build and start the server with the following command:

 ```
 npm start